 Much of the work described in the Land and Habitat Stewardship Focus Area was categorized in the Biological Resources area in the 2011 NRP, which contained nineteen programs.
 In the 2020 NRP, the proposed Land and Habitat Stewardship Focus Area includes eight programs, and these programs align the NRP more consistently with how TVA manages the natural resources of the Tennessee Valley.
-TVA proposes to reclassify or combine the remaining 2011 NRP programs into other programs or focus areas.
+TVA proposes to reclassify or combine all but one of the remaining 2011 NRP programs into other programs or focus areas.
+The Terrestrial Greenhouse Gas Sequestration Management program would be removed from the 2020 NRP.